learn-co-curriculum/dsc-pickling-pipelines/README.md

 #### Creating the File

 At the time of this writing, we are using scikit-learn 0.23.2 and joblib 0.17.0.
-So we create a file called `requirements.txt` containing these lines, with pip-style versions ([documentation here](https://pip.pypa.io/en/stable/reference/requirements-file-format/#requirements-file-format)):
+(If you see different numbers there, that means we have updated the environment, so use those numbers instead!)
+We create a file called `requirements.txt` containing these lines, with pip-style versions ([documentation here](https://pip.pypa.io/en/stable/reference/requirements-file-format/#requirements-file-format)):

 ```
 scikit-learn==0.23.2